 Note: This option is advisable on certain Macs, such as the MacPro5,1, that are APFS compatible but on which the Apple Boot Policy protocol has recovery detection issues.

 3. AppleDebugLog

 Description: Replaces the Apple Debug Log protocol with a builtin version.

-4. AppleEg2Info
+4. AppleEvent

-Description: Replaces the Apple EFI Graphics 2 protocol with a builtin version.
+Description: Replaces the Apple Event protocol with a builtin version.
+This may be used to ensure FileVault 2 compatibility on VMs and legacy Macs.